What You Will Learn

 - DO NOT use this method on more then 5,000 records in a Database table.
 It will lock the Database for the entire transaction.

-does not load the record, so any callbacks will not be fired.
+#delete_alldoes not load the record, so any callbacks will not be fired.
 Make sure the application and/or model is not dependent on any pre/post delete processes.

-Now we can implement the method in the in the DataUpload
+Now we can implement the method in the in the DataUpload callback.

 app/models/data_upload.rb